 The Citi Premier has a $95 annual fee and a public sign-up bonus of 50,000 TY points.
 But you must spend a hefty $4,000 in the first 3 months to earn the points.

-If you fly internationally, the Citi Premier is a great complement or alternative to the Gold Card.
-However, if you fly domestically more often, the Gold Card is a much better option.
+The Citi Premier is a great complement or alternative to the Gold Card for international travelers.
+However, the Gold Card is a much better option if you often fly domestically.

 The American Express Gold Card is great for travelers who spend a lot on dining and groceries at home.
 It’s best suited for these purposes, despite not having any foreign transaction fees.